apache/geode/Troubleshooting-Garbage-Collection-Pauses.md

 	    the average is: 329.318181818
 	    the stddev is:  570.395822765
 ####StatSampler
-The *vsd* chart below shows the **StatSampler delayDuration** values.
+The chart below shows the **StatSampler delayDuration** values.
 This statistic is set when the statistic sampler thread wakes up to sample statistics.
 It should be a fairly straight line at the statistic sampling interval.
 Spikes indicate that the thread didn't wake up at the normal time.
 This can be due to a number of things including high CPU, low memory and GC pauses.
 In this case, it spikes to >20 seconds.
 ![VMMemoryPoolStats](images/troubleshooting_gc_pauses_image002.gif)

-The *vsd* chart below shows the **StatSampler jvmPauses** values.
+The chart below shows the **StatSampler jvmPauses** values.
 This statistic shows the **delayDuration** in a different way.
 Any time the **dalayDuration** is >3 seconds, this statistic is incremented.
 ![VMMemoryPoolStats](images/troubleshooting_gc_pauses_image003.gif)

 It is also accompanied by a warning message in the GemFire log like: